 The Oklahoma Housing Finance Agency (OHFA) is the Participating Jurisdiction (PJ) under the federal HOME Investment Partnerships Program for the State of Oklahoma, receiving an allocation of HOME funds from the US Department of Housing and Urban Development (HUD) that is used to support affordable housing activities in the community.
-As part of the HOME Program, the OHFA strives to make homeownership affordable and sustainable by provides funding for the assistance of low-income homebuyers to acquire single-family housing units as defined in 24 CFR 92.2.
+As part of the HOME Program, the OHFA strives to make homeownership affordable and sustainable by providing funding for the assistance of low-income homebuyers to acquire single-family housing units as defined in 24 CFR 92.2.

 Through these policies, OHFA intends to ensure that participating buyers will be successful homeowners by providing the assistance each buyer needs to make the home affordable while serving as many households as possible with limited HOME funds.
 In addition, the PJ must ensure that assisted buyers are informed consumers and avoid the use of risky lending products.
-To balance these priorities, the PJ has developed these guidelines based on the following key principles.
+To balance these priorities, OHFA has developed these guidelines based on the following key principles.

 Assisted buyers should have good credit and qualify for competitive lending products on par with those offered to credit-worthy unassisted buyers in the local market.